HOFT: Householder Orthogonal Fine-tuning

 The results, together with the provided baselines, are summarized in Table \ref{tab:subject-driven}.
 Both HOFT and SHOFT outperform all baselines in subject fidelity.
-In terms of textual prompt fidelity, they achieve results comparable with LoRA, OFT, and COFT.
-For sample diversity, they also deliver competitive performance.
+In terms of textual prompt fidelity, they achieve results comparable with LoRA, OFT, BOFT, and COFT.
+For sample diversity, they also deliver competitive performance, with the exception of BOFT in sample diversity.
 Additionally, we also tested HOFT and SHOFT at half the rank.
 Even with fewer trainable parameters, both methods consistently outperform LoRA, OFT, and COFT across all metrics, while remaining competitive with HRA on subject fidelity.

 Therefore, in order to gain a deeper insight into subject fidelity, we conducted an additional experiment following DoRA \citep{dora}.
 We fine-tuned a pre-trained Stable Diffusion XL (SDXL) model \citep{sdxl} on two datasets: 3D icons and lego sets.
 In Figure \ref{fig:examples_subject_generation} we can see some examples of the styles to be learned.
-In this experiment, five PEFT methods are used for evaluation: LoRA, HRA, OFT, HOFT, and SHOFT.
+In this experiment, five PEFT methods are used for evaluation: LoRA, HRA, OFT, BOFT, HOFT, and SHOFT.
 To ensure a fair comparison, all methods used the same random sample seed for generating the images.

-As shown in Figure \ref{figure:sdxl}, HOFT and SHOFT provide better personalization than LoRA, HRA, and OFT.
+As shown in Figure \ref{figure:sdxl}, HOFT and SHOFT provide better personalization than LoRA, HRA, OFT and BOFT.
 When generating 3D icons, both methods closely match the style and subject of the training images.
-This highlights the value of orthogonality: while OFT also produces competitive results, LoRA and HRA struggle to generate realistic 3D icons.
+This highlights the value of orthogonality: while OFT also produces competitive results, LoRA, HRA and BOFT struggle to generate realistic 3D icons.
 Moreover, HOFT and SHOFT produce accurate text in the lego sets, while the rest do not achieve it.
 Additional qualitative examples can be found in Appendix \ref{section:more_exps}.